jameszah/ESP32-CAM-Video-Recorder-junior/README.md

 You need all the files from the v57 folder:
 https://github.com/jameszah/ESP32-CAM-Video-Recorder-junior/tree/master/v57
-Using this library to tranfer files to your computer or phone:
+Using this library to transfer files to your computer or phone:
 https://github.com/jameszah/ESPxWebFlMgr/tree/master/esp32_sd_file_manager

 Stay tuned for instructions.